 I'm not kidding when I say it's painful to grow.
-I first heard that from a construction attorney; believe me she was 'spot on'.
+I first heard that from a construction attorney; believe me when I say that she was 'spot on'.

-... but the payoff can be well worth it if you're up to the challenge.
+But the payoff can be well worth it for those up to the challenge.

 In order to keep your one employee busy you have to do the extra field work until there's enough to keep a second employee busy.

 Remember when you were "swinging hammers by day and wielding pens by night"?